-- 80,000 pregnant or lactating women reached with infant and young child feeding counselling
+- 2,000 pregnant and lactating women reached with infant and young child feeding counselling

 HIV and AIDS

 - 95 per cent of pregnant women tested for HIV

 - 200 HIV-positive children provided with continuous care and support services

 For 2019 and 2020, UNICEF’s overarching strategy in Ukraine will focus on protecting children and progressively realizing child rights on both sides of the contact line.
 Responding to the urgent needs of 234,000 children and their families, UNICEF will continue to strengthen social services for child protection, health, education and water, sanitation and hygiene (WASH).
 The capacities of local stakeholders and civil society will be enhanced, and preparedness and accountability to affected populations will be strengthened.
 UNICEF will improve access to quality, inclusive, age- and gender-sensitive social services for children and families to reduce their vulnerabilities and increase their resilience to protection-related risks.
 UNICEF will work with humanitarian partners to target those closest to the contact line, while also strengthening family and community-based systems to support those impacted by the conflict.
 This bridging of humanitarian action and development programming will be central to UNICEF’s approach.
 UNICEF will continue to support an e-voucher system for vulnerable populations along the contact line, while expanding community-based psychosocial support services for children.
 Leading the WASH and education clusters and the child protection sub-cluster, UNICEF will continue to advocate with parties to the conflict to comply with International Humanitarian Law and child rights standards.